 - New - Get exclusive access to discounted redemption levels when you redeem miles for hotel stays at over 400,000 properties using Mileage Plan™ Hotels.

 - Earn unlimited miles and travel with no blackout dates and no foreign transaction fees.

 You can get even better value when traveling abroad.
-For example, a one-way Cathay Pacific business class ticket on the 12-hour flight from Hong Kong to Tel Aviv costs just 30,000 miles one-way, an insane value when you consider the revenue ticket costs $4,916.
-As you can tell, this bonus easily justifies the small $75 annual fee.
+For example, a one-way Cathay Pacific business class ticket on the flight from Los Angeles to Hong Kong costs just 50,000 miles, an insane value when you consider a ticket you’d pay for outright currently costs just under $4,000.
+If you’re looking to travel abroad, that easily justifies the relatively small, $75 annual fee.

 Alaska Airlines Annual Companion Pass

 This could be one of the best credit card perks in the world and is certainly the best for the Alaska Airlines Visa Signature.
 With the companion pass, someone can fly with you for just $99 plus taxes and fees (starting at $22).
 You’ll get a companion pass after every account anniversary, too.
 This means you can fly roundtrip from California to Hawaii and your partner will pay as little as $121 to join you.